-$^{^{10}}$ Experts in mortality will hold certain subjective views on how mortality rates might evolve over time or how mortality rates at different ages ought to relate to one another.
-Examples of such criteria include: a requirement that the mortality curve in each calendar year is increasing with age at higher ages; and models that give rise to a strictly positive probability of immortality should be ruled out.
-Many experts would agree with these criteria but others
+&lt;sup>10Experts in mortality will hold certain subjective views on how mortality rates might evolve over time or how mortality rates at different ages ought to relate to one another.
+Examples of such criteria include: a requirement that the mortality curve in each calendar year is increasing with age at higher ages; models that give rise to a strictly positive probability of immortality should be ruled out.
+Many experts would agree with these criteria but others might not.

-11 In other words, the mortality rate at ages >113 is rising over time rather than lowering.
+&lt;sup>11In other words the mortality rate at ages > 113 is rising over time rather than lower.

-An additional criterion for biological reasonableness is that, in any given year in the future, we should normally see mortality rates for older cohorts that are higher than those for younger cohorts (that is, for fixed $t, \tilde{q}(t, x)$ should be an increasing function of x).
+An additional criterion for biological reasonableness is that, in any given year in the future, we should normally see mortality rates for older cohorts that are higher than those for younger cohorts (that is, for fixed t, $\tilde{q}(t, x)$ should be an increasing function of x).
 This criterion requires $A_2(t)$ to remain positive.
-In our model $A_2(t)$ could, theoretically, become negative, but the positive value for μ_2 and the initial value for A_2 in 2002 of 0.1058 means that $A_2(t)$ is very unlikely to do so.
+In our model $A_2(t)$ could, theoretically, become negative, but the positive value for $\mu_2$ and the initial value for $A_2$ in 2002 of 0.1058 means that $A_2(t)$ is very unlikely to do so.
 So the possibility of a negative $A_2(t)$ is of little significance and for all practical purposes our model be regarded as satisfying this second criterion of biological reasonableness as well.